BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### 2. Create Order

-Client constructs the request body depending on their needs.
+The user constructs the request body depending on their needs.

-- Client MUST respect the base_api.options.
+- The user MUST check if [option_support_large_channel](https://bitcoinops.org/en/topics/large-channels/) is enabled before they order a channel larger than BTC0.16777216.
-- Client MUST cals `POST /lsp/channels`.
+- The user MUST call `POST /lsp/channels`.

 **Example request body**